Skip to main content

 By so, BrainChip4MED prototype (mimicking the neural tissue and BBB integrated with multiplexed biosensors) proposed in this engineered platform is a cutting-edge technology that allows for the study of new drug delivery strategies and treatments of neurological diseases, such as Alzheimer’s disease (AD).

-The main scientific and technological achievement of WP1, performed during the secondment phase at Harvard Medical School/Brigham Women’s Hospital (HMS/BWH), was the biofabrication of the BoC platform comprising both brain and BBB models.
+The main scientific and technological achievement of WP1 was the biofabrication of the BoC platform comprising both brain and BBB models.
 With this aim, a novel soft-hydrogel was designed to mimic the BBB ECM and act as a bio-membrane that separates the vascularized cells from the brain.
 This BBB model consisted of a gelatine-based hydrogel incorporating heparin, as a pro-angiogenic growth factor immobilization molecule, and hyaluronic acid (HA) as an enhancer of the mechanical strength and regulator of the physiological processes related to BBB cells.
-This biochemically engineered approach created a simple, rapid and non-toxic method to produce the BBB ECM.
-After the biofabrication, heparin served as a molecular platform to non-covalently bind the growth factors FGF-2 and VEGF.
-All sets of gelatine-based hydrogels were fully characterized in terms of mechanical properties, swelling, biodegradation, cell adhesion and proliferation, as well as gene expression.
-Overall, the results shown that the developed fabrication strategy created an innovative bio-membrane able to sustain and generate ideal conditions for the spread, adhesion and close junction of endothelial cells for several days, which represents a major advance in the current state-of-the-art to develop mimicking BBB models.
-In particular, our results showing that the vascularized endothelial cell layer (BBB) could be cultured in the bio-engineered membranes for seven days, were presented in a Poster communication at the 2022 Discovery Brigham (Boston, USA, November 2022).
+The hydrogels were fully characterised in terms of mechanical properties, swelling, biodegradation, cell adhesion and proliferation, as well as gene expression.
+The results shown that the innovative bio-membrane is able to sustain and generate ideal conditions for the spread, adhesion and close junction of endothelial cells for several days, which represents a major advance in the current state-of-the-art to develop mimicking BBB models.
+This work presented in a Poster communication at the 2022 Discovery Brigham (Boston, USA).

 The expected outcomes and impacts of this research project are relevant at technological, human health and economic levels, and are fully aligned with the UN Sustainable Development Goal (SDG 3) – Good health and well-being.
 Specifically, the analytical BoC tool and NFs for AD, in development in this action, are essential to understand the progress and prognosis of neurodegenerative diseases, and to support therapeutic decisions of drug therapy (currently ineffective).
-The proposed BoC is expected to deliver an innovative advanced preclinical platform that mimics the human brain physiology and surpass the use of animal models (3R’s), which besides the ethical issues, is the main responsible for the bias results and failure of new medicines in clinical trials.
-Thus, this project expects to deliver for the first time, a prototype that integrates in the same platform, BBB and brain models in situ monitored by biosensor’s analysis.
-This achievement represents a step further in the automatization and robustness of these advanced preclinical platforms, with the potential to reduce the typical extended costs and time consumed in the development/screening of new medicines.
+The BoC prototype is expected to deliver an innovative advanced preclinical platform that mimics the human brain physiology and surpass the use of animal models (3R’s), which besides the ethical issues, is the main responsible for the bias results and failure of new medicines in clinical trials.
+Thus, this project delivers for the first time, a prototype that integrates in the same platform, BBB and brain models in situ monitored by biosensor’s analysis.
+This achievement represents a step further in the automatisation and robustness of these advanced preclinical platforms, with the potential to reduce the typical extended costs and time consumed in the development/screening of new medicines.
 Thus, possibly instigating the research of new strategies to treat dementia at lower market prices.
-Also, nanomedicines in study can increase the efficiency of drugs for AD, decreasing their side effects and ensuring better population ageing condition.
-Moreover, the analytical tool/prototype that will be obtained has great potential as a commercial product.
+Also, nanomedicines in study show the potential to increase the efficiency of drugs for AD, decreasing their side effects and ensuring better population ageing condition.
+Moreover, the analytical tool/prototype obtained in this action has great potential as a commercial product.
 At the same time, the proposed application has great outreach for academia and pharmaceutical research, contributing to the advancement of nanomedicine and neurosciences in Europe and beyond.

 Figure 1_BrainChip4MED project